 - Oath of Allegiance-Required for each family member 18 years and above

 Important notice: Agent application forms can be accessed on Grenada’s government website here.

 General civil document requirements:

-- Original excerpt of full birth record or certified copy of birth certificate (2 copies).
+- Original excerpt of full birth record or certified copy of the birth certificate (2 copies).

 - Certified copy of proof of name change [if applicable].

-- Certified coloured copy of current passport(s) showing name, photo citizenship/nationality, date and place of issue, expiry date, passport number and issuing country.
+- Certified colored copy of current passport(s) showing name, photo citizenship/nationality, date and place of issue, expiry date, passport number, and issuing country.

 - 12 original passport-sized photos of each applicant taken within the last 6 months.
 1 photo needs to be certified by a lawyer at the back where the lawyer has written “I certify the true likeness of [applicant’s name]”and the lawyer has signed the photo.

 - Marriage or divorce certificate (2 copies).